The Manchurian Candidate (1962 film): Plot

-During captivity, Shaw was programmed as a sleeper agent, who obeys orders to kill and immediately forgets having done so.
+Unbeknownst to him, during captivity, Shaw was programmed as a sleeper agent, who obeys orders to kill and immediately forgets having done so.
 His heroism is a false memory implanted during the brainwashing.
 Agents trigger Shaw by suggesting he play solitaire; the queen of diamonds activates him.
 Meanwhile, Eleanor is masterminding John's political ascent with his baseless claims that communists work at the Defense Department (a clear parallel to the demagogic activities of Senator Joseph R. McCarthy in the early 1950s).
 To spite his mother and stepfather, Shaw takes a job at a newspaper published by Holborn Gaines, Iselin's harshest critic.
 Communist agents later have Shaw murder Gaines to confirm that his brainwashing still works.

 Chunjin, a North Korean agent who posed as a guide for Shaw's platoon, arrives at Shaw's apartment asking for work.
 The unsuspecting Shaw hires him as a valet and cook.
 Marco recognizes Chunjin when he visits Shaw; he violently attacks him and demands to know what happened during the platoon's captivity.
 After Marco is arrested for assault, Eugenie "Rosie" Cheyney, an attractive young woman he met on the train, posts his bail.
 Marco learns that Allen Melvin, a fellow soldier, has the same nightmare.
 When Melvin and Marco separately identify identical photos of the two male communist leaders from their dreams, Army Intelligence agrees to investigate.

 Shaw rekindles a romance with Jocelyn Jordan, the daughter of liberal Senator Thomas Jordan, the Iselins' chief political foe.
 Eleanor wants to garner Senator Jordan's support for Iselin's vice-presidential bid.
 Unswayed, Jordan insists he will oppose the nomination.
-After Jocelyn inadvertently triggers Shaw's programming by wearing a Queen of Diamonds costume at the Iselins' party, they elope.
+After Jocelyn inadvertently triggers Shaw's programming by wearing a Queen of Diamonds costume at the Iselins' fancy-dress party, they elope.
 Furious at Senator Jordan's rebuff, Eleanor—who is Shaw's American "operator" (handler)—sends him to kill Senator Jordan at his home.
 Shaw also kills Jocelyn when she inadvertently happens upon the murder scene.
 Having no memory of the killing, Shaw is grief-stricken upon learning they are dead.